Electric Vehicles in Winter

 Tesla - Winter Driving Tips

-Consumer Reports - How Much Do Cold Temperatures Affect and Electric Vehicle's Driving Range
+Consumer Reports - How Temperature Affects Electric Vehicle Range

 Green Car Reports - Cold weather affects EV range differently for each model